UV LED Energy Meter Calibrated at 395nm

 1. How do you measure the energy of UV LED light?

-Linshang Technology has invented two LED-specific UV energy meters, LS128 and LS131.
-These two instruments are designed for LED light sources.
+Linshang Technology has invented two UV LED energy meters, LS128 and LS131.
+These two uv measurement devices are designed for measuring the energy of UV LED light.
 The spectral response range is 340-420nm.
-It can measure UV LED light sources of various wavelengths such as 365 nm, 375 nm, 385 nm, 395 nm and 405 nm.
-The instrument is calibrated at a 395 nm UV LED source, which means that we use the 395nm light source to examine the quality of the instrument.
+It can measure UV LED light sources of various wavelengths such as UV LED 365 nm, 375 nm, 385 nm, 395 nm and 405 nm.
+These two instrument UV LED radiometers are calibrated at a 395 nm UV LED source, which means that we use the 395nm light source to examine and calibrate the UV puck.

-Before we understand the accuracy of the data, we need to tell you that there is no uniform measurement standard for the intensity or energy measurement of UV LED light sources worldwide.
-Therefore, all major LED UV energy meter manufacturers use their own standards to calibrate instrument data.
-In other words, if we want to determine whether the LED-specific UV energy meter data is accurate, we need to refer to the manufacturer's own standards.
+Before we understand the accuracy of the data, we need to tell you that there is no uniform measurement standard for the UV intensity or UV energy measurement of UV LED light sources worldwide.
+Therefore, all major LED UV radiometer manufacturers use their own standards to calibrate the UV LED puck.
+In other words, if we want to determine whether the LED-specific UV radiometer data is accurate, we need to refer to the manufacturer's own standards.

-The spectral response graph of the LED-specific UV energy meter is different from that of the mercury lamp.
-The response is the same in the range of 365nm to 405nm.
+The spectral response graph of the LED-specific UV energy meter is different from that of the high pressure mercury lamp.
+The spectral response is the same in the range of UV LED 365nm to 405nm.
 From the figure below, we can see that this graph is very in this stable in this range.
 Therefore, no matter what band of UV LED light source data is tested, it is no problem.
-Although we choose one waveband to calibrate the instrument, it also ensures the accuracy of the data when measuring other band sources.
+Although we choose one wavelength to calibrate the instrument, it also ensures the accuracy of the data when measuring other wavelengths.

 All in all, using the LS128 or LS131 UV LED energy meter to measure any LED light source in the 365-405nm range, the test data is in line with the manufacturer's standard of Linshang technology, regardless of the LED light source calibrated in what band.
 Please feel free to buy and use.